cavemandaveman/nagios-plugins/check_lvm_thinpools/README.md

 ```

 `-w` and `-c` should be any number 0.00 - 100.00 and will reflect the percentage of the thinpool used.

+## Notes
+This script utilizes the `lvs` command, which requires root privileges.